NeonVector/rosbag_converter_jazzy2humble/README.md

 In an amicable way, it's needed to determine an unambiguous match in std::map based on some kind of ROS2 documentation, and not by experimenting.
 But for now, as it is.

+I hope this information will be useful to someone.
 I will be glad to receive a feedback :)